coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 First, the state of objects of your class might be hard to observe.
 This design choice might give you a slight increase in encapsulation, but it will make future logging and debugging a lot harder.
 A large `Assert` block could also mean that you should write a new custom `ASSERT` function.
-Most test frameworks let you do that in some way: the challenge here will be to idenfity the abstraction that the new `ASSERT` function should represent.
+Most test frameworks let you do that in some way; the challenge here will be to idenfity the abstraction that the new `ASSERT` function should represent.

 ## Love your abstractions